Skip to content

 That said, there are many different leagues and markets within the sports available, which is a plus.

-Right, so we’ve already touched on the whole ‘is gambling legal in NY’ thing, but here’s the recap.
 In the US, gambling is illegal unless it’s specifically legalized, meaning individual states legalize individual areas of gambling, one at a time.

 Online sportsbooks have been legalized in the US, online casinos have not.
 Does this mean you’re screwed?
 No. There are three main options available to you.
 The first; just play offline — inconvenient if you live in NYC, but casinos exist on tribal lands.